 Here’s a small piece of insight for all you folks out there who insist that “society” (government) has a “responsibility” to take care of all the many tens of millions of “vulnerable” people out there who can’t take care of themselves – in America!
 Over 90% of such pathetic people WOULD be able to take care of themselves if they had grown up, as I did, knowing full well that no one was EVER going to bail them out of their own problems.
 You want to see people succeed?
 This is America; simply deny any and all excuses for NOT succeeding.
 And the FIRST measure of success is whether or not you ensure that your own children remain healthy, graduate from high school, and be able to communicate easily with every other American.
 The simple key is to not grant anyone any excuses.
 Just tell them, “Sink or swim, baby.
 You’re choice.”
 If you need any lessons for very large groups, spend a little time studying the Famine-Irish-Americans from 1840 to 1940.
 Or, if you need a more contemporary example, take a closer look at white heterosexual males.
 Have you EVER heard anyone even hint that this minority group might need some help?
 Of course not.
 This is the group that everyone else needs to blame for their problems.
 If this group didn’t exist, there wouldn’t be anyone to blame, and where is the benefit in THAT?
 Our whole society would collapse in chaos in a few weeks.
 If we didn’t have white heterosexual males to take the blame, pay the bills and do the hard stuff, there just wouldn’t be an America.
-And yet when you remove children, the elderly, women, other racial groups and LBGT people from the equation, you have a group that is a mere 15% of the US population, and its size is declining faster than any other group.
-The reason why America is falling apart today is that for the past two generations women have been purposefully “educating” this hated, ever shrinking group to be ever dumber.
+And yet the size of this group is declining faster than any other group.
+The reason why America is falling apart today is that for the past two generations bigoted women have been purposefully “educating” this hated, ever shrinking, group to be ever dumber.